alf45tar/DD-WRT-4G-LTE/README.md

      ![](images/Wireless%20-%20Wireless%20Security.jpg)

-5.

-6. Configure USB Tethering:
+4. Enable USB

+   Using your smartphone as a hotspot can significantly drain its battery.
+Keeping it connected to a power source is crucial to ensure continuous operation.
+If your smartphone is close to the router, you can connect it directly to the router's USB port for charging.
+This can be an efficient way to keep your phone charged without using an additional power outlet.

-   - If using USB tethering, navigate to `Services > USB` and enable *Core USB Support*.
+   - To charge your smarphone via router USB, navigate to `Services > USB` and enable *Core USB Support*
-   - Set the WAN Connection Type to “Mobile Broadband” and input the necessary information such as APN if required.

      ![](images/Services%20-%20USB.jpg)

+## Step 4: Connect the Smartphone to the Router